gradualgames/ggvm/README.md

 dushlan/dushlan.nes:
 Not optional.
 This is the game's rom.
-The name can be anything, see the section below about creating a GameModule.
+The name can be anything, see the section about creating a GameModule.

 dushlan/icon: